Medicare FAQs

 You can enroll in any of the following ways:

-Medicare created Special Election Periods (SEPs) for specific situations that may allow you to change plans.
-Some of the most common situations that allow you to qualify for an SEP include:
+Medicare created Special Election Periods (SEP) for specific situations that may allow you to change plans.
+Some of the most common situations that allow you to qualify for a SEP include:

 Certain time frames and limitations apply to each of the special election periods.

-• Initial Coverage Election Period: When you first become eligible for Medicare
+- Initial Coverage Election Period (ICEP): When you first become eligible for Medicare

-• Special Election Periods: For specific situations that occur throughout the year that may allow you to change plans
+- Special Election Periods (SEP): For specific situations that occur throughout the year that may allow you to change plans

-During the Open Enrollment Period (OEP) that runs from January 1 through March 31, Medicare Advantage members can make a one-time change and switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and go back to Original Medicare only.
+- Medicare Advantage Open Enrollment Period (MA-OEP): Every year between Jan.
+1 and March 31, Medicare Advantage members can make a one-time change and switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and go back to Original Medicare only

 You can first enroll in Medicare through Social Security about three months before your 65th birthday month by going online at ssa.gov, by phone at 1-800-772-1213 or in person at a Social Security office.

-Once UCare receives your application, your enrollment information is sent to Medicare.
+Once UCare receives your Medicare Advantage application, your enrollment information is sent to Medicare.
 Upon approval, a letter is mailed to you confirming your UCare coverage.
-You can expect to receive your ID card approximately a week after you get your confirmation letter.
+You can expect to receive your ID card approximately a week after you get your confirmation letter or you can download it in your online member account.

 UCare will try to reach you by phone to complete your enrollment.
 If unable to reach you by phone, we will mail a letter to you asking for the missing information.